Working-Title-MSFS-Mods/fspackages/src/workingtitle-vcockpits-instruments-navsystems-gx/README.md

 * Button added for controlling wind data mode
 * Annunciations positions and styled
 * Automatic pitot heat simulated w/warning light.

+This later is hidden behind a feature flag.
+To enable it, add `<AutoPitotHeat>True</AutoPitotHeat>` to the PFD block of your plane's panel.mxl.